-Bread has constituted a staple of man's diet for centuries.
-Modern armies since the time of Louis XIV have made bread a major part of their sustenance, and in eighteenth-century France, portable ovens were carried on campaign to facilitate its ample provision.
+Bread has constituted a staple of our diets for centuries.
+Modern armies since the time of Louis XIV have made bread a major part of their sustenance, and in eighteenth century France, portable ovens were carried on campaign to facilitate its ample provision.
 By the mid-nineteenth century scarcely a nation, including the United States, failed to provide bread daily for its soldiers.
 The importance of proper facilities and training, essential for producing good bread, was well perceived in the upper echelons of the United States Army.
-As Major General Winfield Scott explained,
+As Major General Winfield Scott explained:

 Bread and soup are the great items of a soldier's diet in every situation: to make them well is an essential part of his instruction.
 Those great scourges of camp, scurvy and diarrhea, more frequently result from want of skill in cooking than from any other cause whatever.
 Officers in command, and more immediately, regimental officers, will, therefore, give strict attention to this vital branch of interior economy.

 For garrisoned troops, the post bakery constituted one means for best implementing such dictums.